1. Submissions Policy || 2. Searching the Site || 3. Formatting

 and song which you are contributing in the subject line of your mail.

-At the start of each lyric submission please label contributions as appears
+At the start of each lyric submission use the spacing shown in these lines:

 Artist: (stage name)